 Aqua Voice vs Wispr Flow summary

-Aqua Voice uses its own multilingual speech model (Avalon) achieving 97.4% accuracy on technical terms.
-Wispr Flow uses OpenAI's open-source Whisper model at ~65% accuracy on the same dataset.
-Aqua is faster and cheaper ($10/mo vs $15/mo).
+Aqua Voice uses its own multilingual speech model (Avalon), achieving 97.3% accuracy on technical terms in our benchmark.
+Wispr Flow hasn't disclosed which speech model it uses.
+Aqua is faster and cheaper ($8/mo vs $15/mo).
 Wispr supports more languages (100+ vs 49).
 Both have Mac, Windows, and iPhone apps.

 Why we built our own speech model

-Most dictation apps use OpenAI's Whisper.
+Many dictation apps are built on OpenAI's Whisper.
 It's a good model, great even for general speech.
 But when we started using voice dictation for coding and AI work, we kept running into the same problem: technical terms got mangled constantly.

 "Claude Code" became "clawed code."
 "Git checkout" became "get check out."
 "LLM" became... various things.